devicehive/esp8266-firmware/DeviceHiveESP8266.md

 	"text":"Hello!"
 }
 ```
-Return ‘OK’ in status on success.
-Or ‘Error’ and description in result on error.
+Return "OK" in status on success.
+Or "Error" and description in result on error.

 ## devices/mhz19/read
 Read data from MH-Z19 CO2 sensor via UART.

 *Parameters*:
 No parameters.

-Return ‘OK’ in status and json like below in result on success.
-Or ‘Error’ and description in result on error.
+Return "OK" in status and json like below in result on success.
+Or "Error" and description in result on error.
 ```json
 {
 	"co2":384